 We also provide those charged with governance with a statement that we have compliedwith relevant ethical requirements regarding independence and to communicate with themall relationships and other matters that may reasonably be thought to bear on ourindependence and where applicable related safeguards.

-Referred to in Paragraph 1 on Report on Other Legal and Regulatory Requirements of OurReport of even date of Hester Biosciences Limited for the year ended 31 March 2019
+referred to in Paragraph 1 on Report on Other Legal and Regulatory Requirements of OurReport of even date of Hester Biosciences Limited for the year ended 31 March 2020

 (i) In respect of its Property Plant and Equipment: